hartwigmedical/oncoact/protect/README.md

   - Improve the promiscuous fusion matching to match only the evidence of that gene if a fusion with that gene is reported either in 5' or 3' position matching on the reported type defined
 - [2.2](https://github.com/hartwigmedical/hmftools/releases/tag/protect-v2.2)
-  - Fixed bug in hotspot matching in case everything matches except for the alt (eg V600K against V600R).
+  - Fixed bug in hotspot matching in case everything matches except for the alt (e.g. V600K against V600R).
   - Add consolidation for no benefit evidence.
   - Add support for matching evidence for low TML, low TMB and MSS (reported always false)
 - [2.1](https://github.com/hartwigmedical/hmftools/releases/tag/protect-v2.1)